Skip to main content

 A specimen in Herbarium with barcode

-History of the Taylor Herbarium
+History of the SDSU Herbarium

 Collection Statistics

-• >60,000 vouchered plant specimens
+• Over 60,000 vouchered plant specimens.

-• 2,500 plant species
+• 2,500 plant species.

-• 14,500 databased records
+• 14,500 databased records.

 Contact